aaz1170/ansible-role-ansible-dev/README.md

 Role Variables
 --------------

-This role requires two variables to be defined:
+This role requires one variable to be defined:
-- a list of developers (i.e. _usernames_).
-These have to exist on the target host,
 - a dictionary with the pip packages to be installed in the venv.

 <p></p>

-    developers:
-      - janedoe
     pip_packages:
       - setuptools
       - ansible==2.8.0